raspberrypilearning/Funny-Face-Follower/en/step_2.md

 ![Video Sensing tile](images/videosensing.JPG)

-+ The `Video Sensing`{:class="block3extensions"} section will then appear at the bottom of the Blocks menu.
++ The `Video Sensing`{:class="block3extensions"} blocks will then appear at the bottom of the Blocks menu.

 ![video and facial rec extension blocks](images/video-face-blocks.JPG)